-- Chinese broccoli has a more bitter flavor than Western broccoli, which helps it stand up to the bold sweet and savory of oyster sauce and fried garlic.
+- Chinese broccoli is more bitter than Western broccoli, which helps it stand up to the bold sweet and savory flavors of oyster sauce and fried garlic.

 - We fry the garlic ourselves, then use the flavorful oil to enhance the oyster sauce.
-It ties the dish together like a rug.
+It ties the dish together perfectly.

 - Yield:Serves 4 as a side dish

 - Total time:25 minutes

 - 1 whole head of garlic, peeled